eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/3_assets.md

 The two primary components of an asset are the `symbol` and the `amount`.

 The `symbol` is a combination of a string and a number.
-The string is the name of the token and the number is the amount of decimal places.
+The string is the name of the token and the number is the number of decimal places.

 The `amount` is a 64-bit signed integer.